-After receiving the faculty member's self-reflection report, the supervisor will complete an appraisal of the faculty member's performance and record the summary findings on the Annual Faculty Performance Report (see Appendix J).
+After receiving the faculty member's self-reflection report, the supervisor will complete an appraisal of the faculty member's performance and record the summary findings on the Annual Faculty Performance Report (see Appendix K).
 This holistic appraisal will consider all faculty performance elements for the academic year, including fulfillment of faculty job description, performance plan achievement, class observation, student evaluations of teaching, faculty self-reflection and other information deemed appropriate by the Provost or the College President, such as course syllabi and materials, professional awards received and student retention and outcomes data.
+An overt pattern of instances of concern as noted in the student evaluations may have a bearing on the holistic evaluation process.
 [NOTE: Any student achievement or retention data to be considered in appraising faculty performance will be submitted to the faculty member for inclusion in his/her self-reflection.]